gh123man/SwiftUI-LazyPager/README.md

 - Lazy loaded views are disposed when they are outside of the pre-load frame to conserve resources.
 - Enable zooming and panning with `.zoomable(min: CGFloat, max: CGFloat)`
 - Double tap to zoom is also supported.
+- Notifies when to load more content with `.shouldLoadMore`
 - Works with `.ignoresSafeArea()` (or not) to get a true full screen view.
 - Drag to dismiss is supported with `.onDismiss` - Supply a binding opacity value to control the background opacity during the transition.
 - Tap events are handled internally, so use `.onTap` to handle single taps (useful for hiding and showing UI)